 WHAT TO KEEP IN YOUR ORGANIZED CLOSET

-Now that you cleared out the unwanted items and sorted the clothing by type, we are going to begin adding the wire shelving accessories to make your space a customized one.
+Now that you have cleared out the unwanted items and sorted the clothing by type, we are going to begin adding the wire shelving (Affiliate Link) accessories to make your space a customized one.

 Get Shelf Liners to Keep Items From Falling through the Wire Shelving

-Let's first get some wire shelf liners so the items, especially clothing, do not slide through the gaps.
-If you go for the thicker liners, they work best for wire shelving.
-Below are the ones I found on Amazon.com (affiliate), but I have seen them at many other places, like The Container Store.
+Let's first get some wire shelf liners (Affiliate Link) so the items, especially clothing, do not slide through the gaps.
+If you go for the thicker liners, they work best for wire shelving (Affiliate Link).
+There are different depths, from 12 inches to 24 inches.
+Below is one I found on Amazon.com (affiliate), but I have seen it at many other places, like The Container Store.

 Tip: Be sure to measure your shelf's depth to make sure you purchase the correct ones.
 They can range in size drastically.
 Some are sheets already precut, and others are in a roll that you will have to cut the length.

-If you want to do a DIY hack instead of buying these liners, you can cut strips of cardboard and lay them on top of the wire shelves, like a client of mine did in their bathroom closet.
+If you want to do a DIY hack instead of buying these liners, you can cut strips of cardboard and lay them on top of the wire shelves (Affiliate Link), as a client of mine did in their bathroom closet.

 You can also use foam core boards.
-Cut them into strips and cover them with Self-stick decorative paper and lay them on the wire shelving.
+Cut them into strips, cover them with Self-stick decorative paper, and lay them on the wire shelving (Affiliate Link).
 I found this post years ago that shows you how to do it.
 You can see it in this picture from my narrow linen closet post.

-Now that you determined the liner you are going to use and added them to your closet, below are the items you can add to these wire shelving accessories to get the most out of your closet.
+Now that you have determined the liner you are going to use and added them to your closet, below are the items you can add to these wire shelving (Affiliate Link) accessories to get the most out of your closet.

-Tip: Remember that some liners may be blocking the area to attach to the wire shelving.
-Cut out a small area so you can attach the accessories to the wire shelving.
+Tip: Remember that some liners may be blocking the area to attach to the wire shelving (Affiliate Link).
+Cut out a small area so you can attach the accessories to the wire shelving (Affiliate Link).

 Use Shelf Dividers to Keep Piles in their Place.